What's up, doc? Investors knock at China hospitals

 The healthcare reform has rolled out basic insurance to rural dwellers and built new clinics in the counties and townships, but has run up against a lack of skilled workers.

-"I think they realize the pressure they have to provide good quality basic level of care which is accessible to every Chinese person," Chindex's Lipson said.
+"I think they realise the pressure they have to provide good quality basic level of care which is accessible to every Chinese person," Chindex's Lipson said.

 "That's a huge undertaking.
 They shouldn't try to attack high-end service at the same time, or niche requirements, or elective procedures which are better left to the private sector."

-So far, the few private Chinese players have focused on elective procedures because they cannot tap the state-backed health insurance system.
+So far, the few private Chinese players have focussed on elective procedures because they cannot tap the state-backed health insurance system.

 Chindex hospitals and other clinics that cater to expats have mastered overseas insurance billing to get around that problem.